-The subject of the New York Times article was recent theoretical refinements that were prompting scientists to revisit the black hole debate and to question the determination that Susskind had prevailed.
+The subject of the article was recent theoretical refinements that were prompting scientists to revisit the black hole debate and to question the determination that Susskind had prevailed.
 One thing I took away from the article was an appreciation for Susskind’s willingness to question his previous understanding of physics in light of the new ideas about black holes that were outlined in the Times.
 Like Hawking’s original acquiescence in the black hole debate, Susskind’s openness to critique showed that these two towering figures in theoretical physics were practicing something that is shared by science and Zen—a touchstone that has come down to me as Maezumi Roshi’s admonition: No self-deception!

 It may not be obvious why black holes are worthy of this kind of attention.
 The theoretical physics of black holes is at the cutting edge of the scientific understanding of the basic processes of the universe.
 Black holes are one area where our two foundational but seemingly irreconcilable models of the universe meet: relativity theory (and gravity) and quantum mechanics.

 Any grand unified theory (GUT) in physics will have to resolve the tension between this pair of pillars that supports all of modern science and technology.
 The issues raised by this tension relate to the nature of information, entropy and the basis of the world that we perceive and measure.
 So developments that challenge the prevailing paradigms about black holes that these brilliant scientists have debated and labored over for decades is not trivial.

 After reading the article I opened my copy of The Black Hole War, Susskind’s book about his debate with Hawking and its implications.
 I hadn’t remembered what was written on the otherwise blank page opposite the copyright, and when I read it, I just had to stop share it with you: